Keerthana-Mathaiyan/Amazon-Music/README.md

 1. Songs & Artists

-id_songs and id_artists link songs to their creators.
+♦️id_songs and id_artists link songs to their creators.

-Each song has a corresponding artist (name_artists, id_artists), and artists can have multiple songs.
+♦️Each song has a corresponding artist (name_artists, id_artists), and artists can have multiple songs.

-popularity_songs often correlates with popularity_artist, but not always — a less popular artist might have a hit song.
+♦️popularity_songs often correlates with popularity_artist, but not always — a less popular artist might have a hit song.

 2. Popularity & Audio Features

-Songs with higher danceability, energy, or valence might be more popular because they are more engaging or feel-good.
+♦️Songs with higher danceability, energy, or valence might be more popular because they are more engaging or feel-good.

-On the other hand, acoustic or instrumental tracks may have niche popularity.
+♦️On the other hand, acoustic or instrumental tracks may have niche popularity.

 3. Artist Metrics

-followers, genres, and popularity_artist describe the artist's overall reach and appeal.
+♦️followers, genres, and popularity_artist describe the artist's overall reach and appeal.

-These can help explain why a song might gain traction quickly (famous artist = more likely to go viral).
+♦️These can help explain why a song might gain traction quickly (famous artist = more likely to go viral).

 4. Mood and Emotion

-valence, mode, tempo, energy, danceability work together to define the mood of a song.
+♦️valence, mode, tempo, energy, danceability work together to define the mood of a song.

-You can cluster songs into "happy", "sad", "chill", or "hype" playlists using these values.
+♦️You can cluster songs into "happy", "sad", "chill", or "hype" playlists using these values.

 5. Temporal Patterns

-release_date can be used to study trends over time:
+♦️release_date can be used to study trends over time:

-Are songs getting shorter?
+♦️Are songs getting shorter?

-Is there a rise in danceable music?
+♦️Is there a rise in danceable music?

-Do certain genres trend at different times?
+♦️Do certain genres trend at different times?

 📊 How You Could Use This Dataset

-Recommendation systems: Suggest songs based on user preferences in mood, tempo, or popularity.
+♦️Recommendation systems: Suggest songs based on user preferences in mood, tempo, or popularity.

-Trend analysis: Analyze how music styles evolve over time.
+♦️Trend analysis: Analyze how music styles evolve over time.

-Genre classification: Use audio features to predict or cluster music genres.
+♦️Genre classification: Use audio features to predict or cluster music genres.

-Artist analysis: Study how an artist's style, popularity, or follower base changes over time.
+♦️Artist analysis: Study how an artist's style, popularity, or follower base changes over time.

-Hit prediction: Build a machine learning model to predict whether a song will be popular.
+♦️Hit prediction: Build a machine learning model to predict whether a song will be popular.

 Features: